 - Conversations in Light: Focusing in Low Light

 For macro images using Christmas lights, like photographing Christmas figurines or other detailed shots of ornaments and others, you can make use of a macro lens.
 Since most macro lenses come with aperture values f/2.8, it should let in enough light to shoot using ambient light.

-Do not use flash for photographing Christmas lights as it can make the images look very unnatural and washed out.
-Make use of the ambient lights available to illuminate your scene and subjects, and that is what shows the real Christmas mood in your images and helps for dreamy holiday photography.
+Do not use camera flash for photographing holiday lights as it can make the images look very unnatural and washed out.
+Make use of the ambient lighting available to illuminate your scene and subjects, and that is what shows the real Christmas mood in your images and helps for dreamy holiday photography.

 4. White Balance

 The best white balance preset to use would be tungsten or incandescent lights.
 Since Christmas lights are of various colours and the ambient light can vary quite quickly as well, it is best to choose Auto White Balance while shooting and make sure that you shoot raw.
 This way, if you find any variation in colour temperature in your photographs, you can adjust it while post-processing.

 - How to Set Your White Balance Manually

 - A Beginner’s Guide to White Balance

 If you are a fan of starbursts, you can narrow down the aperture to around f/16, set up your camera on a tripod and do a long exposure photograph to get the right exposure.
 This way, depending on the build of the lens, you will get different types of starbursts.
 If you do not want to use narrow apertures, you can make use of a star filter for your lens, that will help you get the star effects from Christmas Lights.